core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 This specification defines conditional attributes for use with CoRE Observe {{RFC7641}}.
 Conditional attributes provide fine-grained control of notification and synchronization of resource states.
 A CoAP client conveys conditional attributes as metadata using the query component of a CoAP URI.
 A conditional attribute can be represented as a "name=value" query parameter or simply a "name" without a value.
 Multiple conditional attributes in a query component are separated with an ampersand "&".
 A resource marked as Observable in its link description SHOULD support these conditional attributes.

-Note: In this draft, we assume that there are finite quantization effects in the internal or external updates to the value representing the state of a resource; specifically, that a resource state may be updated at any time with any valid value.
+This specification assumes that there are finite quantization effects in the internal or external updates to the value representing the state of a resource; specifically, that a resource state may be updated at any time with any valid value.
 We therefore avoid any continuous-time assumptions in the description of the conditional attributes and instead use the phrase "sampled value" to refer to a member of a sequence of values that may be internally observed from the resource state over time.

 ## Overview

-CoAP clients interested in obtaining all changes in all state representations of a resource from a CoAP server, are able to do so by using CoAP Observe.
-If a CoAP client is instead interested in receiving only state representations fulfilling certain constraints (such as a minimum/maximum value), it can do so by indicating conditional attributes its request to a CoAP server when registering its interest in observing a resource.
+If a CoAP client is interested in obtaining all the state representations of a resource from a CoAP server as they change, the client is able to do so by using CoAP Observe.
+If a CoAP client is instead interested in receiving only state representations fulfilling certain constraints (such as a minimum/maximum value), it can do so by indicating conditional attributes as query paramets in its request to a CoAP server, when registering its interest in observing a resource.

 The usage of conditional attributes employs the notion of resource state projection, in which the client requests the server to project a new state from the current resource representation.
-When a server receives a request containing conditional attributes from a client, the server creates a projected resource state to the client which is maintained separately from a resource state requested without conditional attributes.
+When a server receives a request containing conditional attributes from a client, the server maintains a projected resource state separate from a resource state requested without conditional attributes.

 The mechanism can be explained in the following subsections in terms of registration, operation and cancellation.